dmeghana24/medsafety/README.md

 ## References

-For references see the references directory.
+For references see the `references/` directory.